So much attention has been played to coconut oil in the last few years.

 Repairs damaged hair

-Shea butter can be melted to create a rich hair mask to help reverse all that heat-damage we put our hair though.
+Shea butter can be melted to create a rich hair mask to help reverse all that heat-damage we put our hair through.

 Soothes dry scalp